 Government Bonds Rates by Moody’s and S&P and Fitch

 A government bond is a debt security issued by a government to support government spending and obligations.
 Bonds play a critical role in balancing portfolios and general economies.
 Investors are thus encouraged to take on bonds and stocks concurrently.
-Returns on bonds may be lower than stocks, but they are safer protected ways of investing in securities.
+Bond returns may be lower than stocks, but they are safer, protected ways of investing in securities.
 The level of its duration can quantify the interest rate of bonds.

-Moody’s Investors Service provides international financial research on bonds issued by commercial and government entities.
+Moody’s Investors Service provides international financial research on commercial and government-issued bonds.
 Moody’s, along with Standard & Poor’s and Fitch Group, is considered one of the Big Three credit rating agencies.

 See List of government bonds rated by Moody’s and S&P and Fitch : Government bonds